workhorsy/comic_book_reader/README.md

 # Bugs:
 * touch scrolling all the way to the bottom does not work (firefox win 8)
 * when toggling full screen, the dark overlay disappears
-* Going to the next page from a thumbnail does not always work
 * mouse wheel scrolling does not work on the bottom panel
-* Sometimes the 3rd page gets removed?
 * pulling the top menu down is jerky in chrome
 * Multi touch input twitches the screen
 * Scroll bars do not reset position on page change